MTG Standard Rotation Guide – July 2021

 They may be used in Standard again later, if they are re-released in future sets (as “reprints”).
 For example, currently you can use the Dominaria or Ixalan versions of Opt in Standard because it was also released in Throne of Eldraine.

-Closer to the time of rotation in 2020, MTG Arena may hold special events and rewards to help “renew” players’ collections for the new Standard environment.
-If there are events and rewards, they’ll be from the last 4 sets only – Throne of Eldraine, Theros: Beyond Death, Ikoria: Lair of Behemoths, and Core Set 2021:
+Closer to the time of rotation in 2021, MTG Arena may hold special events and rewards to help “renew” players’ collections for the new Standard environment.
+If there are events and rewards, they’ll be from the last 4 sets only.

-- There will be no Limited events (Draft or Sealed) for sets rotating out of Standard.
+- Events: There will be not be any scheduled Limited events (Draft or Sealed) for sets rotating out of Standard.
+Quick Draft and Sealed events will use sets starting from Zendikar Rising and going forward.

-- You can still redeem Wildcards and purchase packs from the rotating sets, but there will be an in-game reminder and confirmation message to let players know that the card is due to be rotated out soon.
+- Booster Packs and Wildcard Crafting: You can still redeem Wildcards and purchase packs from the rotating sets, but there will be an in-game reminder and confirmation message to let players know that the card is due to be rotated out soon.

 Having your hard earned collection rotated out isn’t always a pleasant experience, especially since your cards cannot be exchanged for any other kind of currency.
-The impacts on each player will differ based on their situation, based on factors such as:
+Though you can still play them in Historic formats, the impacts on each player will differ based on their situation, based on factors such as:

 - Collection status, such as amount of Wildcards and set completion